alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > just too great for me.

-When I don't do research for a while, I miss the feeling that I'm in touch with the cutting-edge and directly playing a hand in shaping the future.
+When I don't do research for a while, I miss the feeling that I'm in touch with the cutting-edge and playing a hand in shaping the future.
 In AI too!
 Holy shit, I get to experiment with algorithms for computer learning at a top-tier university!
 How awesome is that opportunity?

 When I do research for longer, I realize how much of a novice I am and how unlikely it is any of my contributions will be important.
-There are so many subfields, so many subsubfields, papers and papers and papers and how is one more paper supposed to stand out from the rest?
+There are so many subfields, so many subsubfields, papers and papers and papers and it feels naive to believe one more paper can stand out from the rest.

+I know it's unrealistic to reach that far, that reality is complicated and ideals are dreams for a reason, but it always makes me feel a bit guilty to see others make it closer to scientific purity.

-One time, [Andrew Ng](http://www.andrewng.org/), one of the biggest names in machine learning, came to give a talk on the deep learning work he did at Baidu.
+One day, [Andrew Ng](http://www.andrewng.org/), one of the biggest names in machine learning, came to give a talk on the deep learning work he did at Baidu.
 Every talk on deep learning gets a packed auditorium.
 A talk on deep learning by Andrew Ng?
 It was packed 15 minutes before it started.